laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 }
 ```

-We could send the notification directly from the `store` method on our `ChirpController`, but that adds more work for the controller, which in turn could slow down the request, especially as we'll be querying the database and sending emails.
+We could send the notification directly from the `store` method on our `ChirpController` class, but that adds more work for the controller, which in turn can slow down the request, especially as we'll be querying the database and sending emails.

 Instead, let's dispatch an event that we can listen for and process in a background queue to keep our application snappy.